AbdullahBasit24/AbdullahBasit24/README.md

 ---

-### Plant Disease Classification & Sentiment Analysis
+### Floor Contaminant Detection — YOLOv5
-Two deep learning models built in TensorFlow on Google Colab.
-A CNN trained on the PlantVillage dataset for multi-class plant disease classification, and an LSTM trained on the IMDb dataset for binary sentiment analysis.
-Implemented a full tf.data pipeline with custom metrics.
-Assignment for Applied Machine Learning.
+Real-time detection of floor contaminants (dirt, liquid, marks, trash) using YOLOv5 with a CSP-Darknet53 backbone.
+Trained on a custom 1,537-image dataset.
+Achieved mAP@0.5 of 0.995 on dirt and 0.932 on liquid, matching or exceeding the paper baseline.
+Group project for Applied Machine Learning.

-`Python` `TensorFlow` `CNN` `LSTM` `Google Colab`
+`Python` `YOLOv5` `PyTorch` `Computer Vision`

 ---